A woman resting after training

 Stand square

-If you’ve ever worked in a shop, as a hairdresser or in a restaurant, you’ll know that standing all day can be tiring.
-It’s common to stand with one leg out and your weight over the other, especially if you have been on your feet for a while.
-Although it seems comfortable, it places uneven strain on your hips and lower back, and can lead to muscle imbalances and pain in your lower back.2
+Standing all day can be tiring.
+It’s common to stand with one leg out and your weight over the other.
+Although it seems comfortable, it places uneven strain on your hips and lower back, and can lead to muscle imbalances and pain in your lower back.

-You can work on correcting uneven hips with exercises to strengthen your buttocks, lower back and core muscles, such as the plank.2
+You can work on correcting uneven hips with exercises to strengthen your buttocks, lower back and core muscles, such as the plank.

 How to plank